-Only after extraction from the language of mathematical symbols into a "user friendly" form of description of actual biological objects was it found that the theory of interallelic selection or, rather, the new theory of the selfish gene moves the contemporary model of evolution outside of the area of Neodarwinism.
-When we read the first edition of the "Selfish Gene" and the postscript to the second edition, we find to our surprise that the actual importance of the new theory became apparent to the author of the book himself long after he completed his text.
-In the first edition, he only stated that the new theory is only a different, although apparently better way of looking at Darwin's old theory.
+Only after translation from the language of mathematical symbols into a "user friendly" form of description consisting of actual biological objects was it found that the theory of interallelic selection or, rather, the new theory of the selfish gene, moves the contemporary model of evolution outside of the area of Neodarwinism.
+When we read the first edition of the "Selfish Gene" and the postscript to the second edition, we find to our surprise that the actual importance of the new theory only became apparent to the author of the book himself long after he completed his text.
+In the first edition, he just stated that the new theory is only a different, although apparently better, way of looking at Darwin's old theory.
 He illustrated his opinion on the example of the Necker cube, on a normal two-dimensional depiction of a cube that cannot be differentiated as to whether it corresponds to a three-dimensional cube depicted from the top or the bottom.
-Both of the ways of understanding the picture are equally good, but they are mutually incompatible and our brain is capable of flipping back and forth between the two views of the system of lines on the flat paper; try this yourself on Fig. 8.1.
-It was only after the next edition of the "Selfish Gene" that Dawkins permitted himself to state that the classical and new views of biological evolution are not equivalent, that they lead to different conclusions in certain situations and thus that only one of them can be correct.
-It is quite possible that Dawkins came to this conclusion much sooner and that he attempted to camouflage this in the first edition of his book.
-It is not very tactical to announce publicly that our theory is different and better than the theory that everyone else has held until now.
+Both ways of understanding the picture are equally good, but they are mutually incompatible and our brain is capable of flipping back and forth between the two views of the system of lines on the flat paper; try this yourself on Fig. 8.1.
+It was only after the next edition of the "Selfish Gene" that Dawkins permitted himself to state that the classical and new views of biological evolution are not equivalent, that they lead to different conclusions in certain situations - thus only one of them can be correct.
+It is quite possible that Dawkins came to this conclusion much sooner, and that he attempted to camouflage this in the first edition of his book.
+It is not very tactical to announce publicly that our theory is different and better than the theory that everyone else has held true until now.
 Science is very democratic in a certain sense.
 Basically, a kind of vote is taken on which theory is better.
 If the majority of scientists conclude that they find some theories or some authors unattractive, then they simply won't mention them in their works and the particular theories and authors fall into oblivion.
 On the other hand, if a particular theory or its author is attractive for most research workers, then they will frequently cite this theory and, on the whole, it is not important whether the theory is actually correct.
-Anyone who behaves differently, for example, cites an unpopular author or, heaven forbid, fails to cite a popular author, then he risks that he will also become an unpopular author.
-Dawkins had already gotten himself into enough trouble by addressing his book to the general public instead of honestly and properly publishing his opinions in specialized journals that are inaccessible and would, anyway, be unintelligible for nonprofessionals and, for professionals, also almost (financially) inaccessible and almost unread (for lack of time).
+Anyone who behaves differently, for example, cites an unpopular author or, heaven forbid, fails to cite a popular author, then risks that he too will become an unpopular author.
+Dawkins had already gotten himself into enough trouble by addressing his book to the general public instead of honestly and properly publishing his opinions in specialized and practically unread journals.
+They are unread by non-professionals because of their intelligibility, and almost unread by professionals too, because of their absurdly high price; and due to the lack of time, scientists have no time for reading (or doing science), as we must write grant proposals and grant reports instead.